Centenary Celebrations

 New for 2023, “Tanks for the Memories: The Tank in Popular Culture”, is an exhibition looking at how the tank has become a cultural icon through the manufacture of multiple toys, games, models, and the production of works of art, books, comics, video games and films.

-Created for our 100th anniversary, this exhibition will open in April 2023.
+Created for our 100th anniversary, this exhibition opened in April 2023.